zdeno-sekerak/UXV-Documentation/doodle-labs-integration-into-uxv/controlling-an-unmanned-vehicle-with-ethernet-and-qgc.md

 This step assumes you have already set up your PX4 vehicle controller according to [this guide](../gcs-uxv-and-antenna-setup/setting-up-a-px4-vehicle.md).
 {% endhint %}

 Completely disconnect the PX4 vehicle controller from the radios and only use an connection through USB to your computer.

-On you pc open QGroundControl and navigate t
+To make the configuration work on the current setup, go to QGC Icon -> MavLink Console.
+The configuration file is located in /fs/microsd/net.cfg on the SD card.
+The file contains text where each of the settings is written on a new line as a **name=value** pair.
+Type in the following: